Traditional Chinese timekeeping

-Traditional Chinese timekeeping refers to the time standards for divisions of the day used in China until the introduction of the Shixian calendar in 1628 at the beginning of the Qing dynasty.
+Traditional Chinese timekeeping refers to the time standards for divisions of the day used in China until the introduction of the Shixian calendar in 1644 at the beginning of the Qing dynasty.

 Han-era system

 Dating from the Han dynasty, the third chapter of the Huainanzi outlines 15 hours of daylight.
-These are dawn (晨明), morning light (朏明), daybreak (旦明), early meal (早食 (蚤食)), feast meal (宴食), before noon (隅中), noon (正中), short shadow (少还 (小還)), evening (𫗦时 (餔時, evening mealtime)), long shadow (大还 (大還)), high setting (高舂), lower setting(下舂), sunset (县东 (縣東)), twilight (黃昏 (黄昏)), rest time (定昏).
+These are dawn, morning light, daybreak, early meal, feast meal, before noon, noon, short shadow, evening, long shadow, high setting, lower setting, sunset, twilight, rest time.
 These correspond to each hour from 06:00 to 20:00 on the 24-hour clock.

 Eastern Han to Ming system

 The system used between the Eastern Han and Ming dynasties comprised two standards to measure the time in a solar day.
-Times during daylight were measured in the shí-kè standard, and at night were measured using the gēng-diǎn standard.
+Times during daylight were measured in the standard, and at night were measured using the standard.